 macOS is based on Unix, meaning its memory management is pretty robust.
 However, it's not perfect, so you may still see an error message saying, "Your system has run out of application memory."
 What does it mean, and why does it happen?
 We'll explain what causes the error and what to do to fix it.

-But first, let's find out what application memory is.
+First, let's find out what application memory is.
 Simply put, it stands for the part of your macOS that is responsible for handling running applications.
+Do not confuse it with Mac storage, though.
+When you download an app, it goes to your Applications folder and is stored on your Mac's hard drive.
+But when you start using any app, it uses memory — RAM.

 What does "your system has run out of application memory" mean?